Will Smith Resigns Academy Membership After Slapping Chris Rock at Oscars

-Will Smith has resigned from the Academy of Motion Pictures Arts and Sciences after hitting presenter and comedian Chris Rock during Sunday's Oscar ceremony.
+Will Smith will resign from the Academy of Motion Pictures Arts and Sciences after he hit presenter and comedian Chris Rock during last Sunday's Oscars.

-"My actions at the 94th Academy Awards presentation were shocking, painful, and inexcusable," Smith said in a statement, according to a report Friday in The Hollywood Reporter.
+"My actions at the 94th Academy Awards presentation were shocking, painful and inexcusable," Smith said in a statement Friday, according to The Hollywood Reporter.
 "The list of those I have hurt is long and includes Chris, his family, many of my dear friends and loved ones, all those in attendance, and global audiences at home.
 I betrayed the trust of the Academy.
 I deprived other nominees and winners of their opportunity to celebrate and be celebrated for their extraordinary work.
 I am heartbroken.
 I want to put the focus back on those who deserve attention for their achievements and allow the Academy to get back to the incredible work it does to support creativity and artistry in film."

 Academy President David Rubin said the organization had accepted Smith's "immediate resignation."